Wednesday 23 January 2019, at the Scottish Parliament

-How can housing meet the needs of older people in future?
+How can housing meet the needs of older people in the future?

-In conjunction with the Scottish Parliament’s Cross-Party Groups on Housing and on Older People, Age and Ageing, Scotland’s Futures Forum is hosting a debate on the future for housing with an ageing population.
+In conjunction with the Scottish Parliament’s Cross-Party Groups on Housing and on Older People, Age and Ageing, Scotland’s Futures Forum hosted a debate on the future for housing with an ageing population.

-Showcasing research produced by experts at the University of Stirling and Heriot-Watt University, the debate will look forward to 2030, our aspirations for housing in the future, and what we have to do now to achieve them.
+Showcasing research produced by experts at the University of Stirling and Heriot-Watt University, the debate looked forward to 2030, our aspirations for housing in the future, and what we have to do now to achieve them.